seangreen2/home_assistant/README.md

 ## Current Goals
 - (DONE) Have all lights turn on/off with motion and never have to use a physical switch or voice commands again.
 I have some Xiaomi equipment coming in which should finally complete this.
 - ~~Have lights dynamically adjust brightness depending on the room's current ambient light.
 I've been testing this with my Office Lights with some good results.~~ This hasn't been as satisfactory as I had hoped.
 After a lot more testing I have discovered light levels are super finicky.
-I've changed to having light levels adjust based on time instead.
+I've changed to having light levels adjust based on a time and sunset instead, whichever comes first in the automation.

 #### Custom Components
 To use the Hue Motion Sensors in Home Assistant I used https://github.com/robmarkcole/Hue-sensors-HASS